 Affiliate Marketing for beginners or pros has become a world-renowned tactic to generate online revenues through driving sales.
 It’s not the same old-school tactic, but it has been effective for brands and marketers alike.
 And here are some proofs:

 - According to Mediakix, 81% of brands leverage affiliate marketing.
-Also 84% of the publishers.
+Also, 84% of the publishers.

-What Affiliate Marketing Really Is…
+1. What Affiliate Marketing Really Is…

-As an affiliate, your job would be to search the products you enjoy, promote them and get your share of profit on each sale you make.
-The product manufacturer or seller tracks each sale through affiliate links made to his website from the affiliate’s website.
+In simple terms, affiliate marketing is like a commission-based sales job.
+As an affiliate, your job would be to search for the products you enjoy, promote them and get your share of profit on each sale you make.
+The more sales you generate, the higher your commission will be.

-Working of Affiliate Program
+2. Working with Affiliate Program

 The process of affiliate marketing works by distributing product marketing responsibilities across different parties.
-For a more effective strategy, the seller leverages the skills and expertise of a variety of individuals and provide all the contributors a share in the profit.
+For a more effective strategy, the seller leverages the skills and expertise of a variety of individuals and provides all the contributors a share in the profit.
 So, the process includes three different parties:

 - Product manufacturer and Seller